 Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
 These are companies like Office Depot and Staples.

 Are there more accounts reporting?
 Then progress to fleet credit.
 These are service providers like BP and Conoco.
 Use this credit to purchase fuel, and fix and maintain vehicles.
 Make sure to apply using the company’s EIN.

 Have you been responsibly managing the credit you’ve up to this point?
 Then move onto more universal cash credit.
 These are companies like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make sure it is being reported and address any mistakes as soon as possible.
-Get in the practice of checking credit reports and digging into the specifics, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the specifics, not just the scores.

 We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the CRAs.
 Update the relevant information if there are inaccuracies or the details is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Mistakes in your credit report(s) can be taken care of.
 But the CRAs typically want you to dispute in a particular way.